 1 The Rainwater Researcher Vol. 2 Issue 3, in April 1996

-This is another of those ideas that has been passed around for so long that it has taken on a life of its own.
+Over the years, I have come to reconsider the plausibility of this claim.
 The will of the John Rainwater who died ca 1832 in Spartanburg District, SC, gives his wife’s name as Susannah.
 Among the witnesses to his will is one Simpson Bobo.
-Apparently these two facts have been combined to produce the belief that Susannah’s maiden name was also Bobo.
-I suspect that additional weight is added to this claim by the Bobo-surnamed individuals involved with Miles Rainwater, also of Spartanburg see Rev. Miles Rainwater of Spartanburg District, SC married Nancy Miles.
+Additional weight is added to this claim by the Bobo-surnamed individuals involved with Miles Rainwater, also of Spartanburg see Rev. Miles Rainwater of Spartanburg District, SC married Nancy Miles.
+When you take into consideration the many property records in the Spartanburg District involving the Rainwaters and Bobos, it’s clear that these families were close, if not actually related.
+It seems likely, though presently not proven, that Susannah’s maiden name was Bobo.

 The Rainwater Researcher, Vol. 2, Issue 3, April 1996 contains a portion of a letter detailing the children of James Rainwater & Charity Fowler.
 The description of this document says it was written by Judge Clyde Pettijohn, son of Ella Rainwater Pettijohn, to Jessie Rainwater Thompson.